Follow Coach Dumble on Facebook

-Some of the best collegiate throwers in NCAA history have come through Tempe and excelled under the guidance of David Dumble, who is entering his 12th season as the throws coach for the men and women of Arizona State University.
-A five-time USTFCCCA National Assistant Coach of the Year, Dumble has worked with individuals that have captured 21 NCAA titles, including Jordan Clarke, who has won three consecutive NCAA shot put titles.
+Some of the best collegiate throwers in NCAA history have come through Tempe and excelled under the guidance of David Dumble, who is entering his 13th season as the throws coach for the men and women of Arizona State University.
+A five-time USTFCCCA National Assistant Coach of the Year, Dumble has worked with individuals that have captured 23 NCAA titles, including Jordan Clarke, who has won four consecutive NCAA indoor shot put titles.

 In 2012, the ASU men's program continued its dominance of the shot put event as Clarke swept the indoor and outdoor shot put titles to give him three NCAA championships in the event in his career.Clarke won his third consecutive NCAA Shot Put title and defended his 2011 outdoor crown with a new personal best throw of 20.40m (66-11.25).
 The mark gave Arizona State its fourth consecutive NCAA shot put title (Ryan Whiting won in 2009 and 2010) and between Whiting and Clarke, the program has now won eight of the last 10 NCAA shot put competition between the indoor and outdoor campaigns.
 Clarke swpt the Pac-12 and MPSF shot put titles and also posted a second-place finish the hammer throw and a third-place finish in the discus at the Pac-12 Championship to be named the competition's Men's Athlete of the Meet.

 In addition, Anna Jelmini earned All-American honors in the indoor shot put before earning her second consecutive runner-up finish at the outdoor championships in the discus.
 Jelmini also swept the Pac-12 Championships in both the shot put and discus events.